 For more information, see Story of a Bad Boy by Thomas Bailey Aldrich.

-For more information, see Comics.
+For more information, see Jamieson-Higgins Co.